-A First Year Experience (FYEX) course and computer literacy requirement must be completed in order to graduate with a degree.
+A First Year Experience (FYEX) course and computer literacy requirement must be completed in order to graduate with an associate degree.
 Both requirements are designated in each program's curriculum and may be met by passing a specified course or by transferring an equivalent course from another college.
-A number of computer literacy courses may be completed by passing a proficiency exam; contact The Testing Center for more information regarding credit by examination.
+A number of computer literacy courses may be completed by passing a proficiency exam; contact The Testing Center at 740-588-1323 for more information regarding credit by examination.